HARRISONBURG — The Virginia House of Delegates has a blueprint for how it hopes to improve school safety during the upcoming General Assembly session.

 “They ought to be involved in the everyday life of a school.
 They’re not just there to enforce the law — they’re really there to have this relationship-based policing with our youngest citizens.”

-After the Parkland shooting and in the midst of the deadliest academic year from school shootings in recent decades, elected officials across the state and country convened groups to figure out how to keep students safe while they’re in school.
+After the Parkland, Fla., shooting and in the midst of the deadliest academic year for school shootings in recent decades, elected officials across the state and country convened groups to figure out how to keep students safe .

 Many concluded that more school-based officers are needed.